AdobeDocs/experience-manager-cloud-service.en/help/assets/accessibility.md

 ## Sign in and navigate [!DNL Assets] user interface {#login}

 Users can use keyboard to navigate to and fill in the sign in field to log in.
 After logging in, DAM users can navigate to [!DNL Assets] user interface using keyboard.
+The keyboard navigation order is left-to-right and top-to-bottom.
+When navigating using a keyboard, the actionable options that is focused is highlighted with better color contrast.

+The error messages due to incorrect username and password combinations on login page are announced by screen readers each time the error occurs.

 ## Browse existing assets and view related information {#browse}